realizedmobile/cordova-Pinterest/README.md

 cordova plugins add https://github.com/realizedmobile/cordova-Pinterest.git

 ## Usage
-The plugin creates the object `PinterestPlugin'
+The plugin creates the object `PinterestPlugin`

 After onDeviceReady, you have to initialize Pinterest with your client ID before using it;
 init takes 3 arguments;